| Traveling Time: A Poetry and Prose Antholog

 work has appeared in Kakalak: Anthology of Carolina Poets, Poetry of

 the Golden Generation, and The Teacher’s Voice.
-She is a member
+She is a

-at the University of South Carolina-Aiken.
+Department at the University of South Carolina-Aiken.
 Sonja Contois

-has written four novels, is an award-winning author with short stories
+has written four novels, is an award-winning author with short stories in Christmas

-the beautiful mountains of Western North Carolina.
+beautiful mountains of Western North Carolina.
 Russell Crews

 has lived in Orangeburg, South Carolina for the past 20 years.
-He is originally
+He is

 1930-2005 D Karen Dixon-Bbrugh